Grand National Tournament Qualification Procedures

 2. School eligibility.

 3. Presumption of school eligibility.
-(See Note 3)

-All schools located within the diocese who compete at tournaments within the diocese are presumed to be league members, and their students will be included in the rankings, unless they fail to join the NCFL by the deadline.
+All schools located within the diocese who compete at tournaments within the diocese are presumed to be league members, and their students will be included in the rankings, unless they fail to join the NCFL by the Spring deadline.

 4. School withdrawal.